 You don’t have to worry as much about the arms breaking off the toys labeled “safe*” toys but you do have to worry about the paint.
 Out of the box these toys look drop dead gorgeous but after just one transformation you’ll likely start seeing scratches in the paint.
 The biggest problem is the white paint applied to the sensors that appear near the shoulders in battroid mode.
 These sensors almost have to rub against the plastic during transformation so the thin white paint just flakes right off.
 It’s as if Yamato used White-out to paint that area of the toy… so the good news is a little dab of white out every time you transform it may be all you need to keep yourself happy.
 Another thing to watch out for on these toys is the rainbow effect on the canopy.
 I’ve seen Weathering versions of the toys that have issues with the rainbow coating coming off.
 There’s a reason Yamato stopped applying the rainbow effect and that reason was the number of complaints they received.

-The best perfect transformation VF-1 toy to date.
 There isn’t a waist and some joints have a limited range of movement (like bringing the leg back at the knee) but otherwise this thing is fantastic.
 The elbows have been designed so the toy can now touch its own shoulders which allows for a huge range of fun posing possibilities.
-If you want a more dynamic toy you’re going to have to look to the non-transformable Revoltech or GNU offerings.
+The Hi-Metal R line wasn’t perfect transformation but it did hold a slight edge on the Yamato V2 toy by incorporating a hip extension that created more range of movement and an articulated toe that made some poses look a little more natural.
+When Bandai released their DX toy they added a ball-jointed head, articulated head lasers, waist, fully articulated hands, hinged GERWALK joint for wider stances, and ankles with a much broader range of motion.
+Though there are now a couple transformable VF-1 toys out there that beat the Yamato V2 design out, it is still very fun to pose and you will have no issue finding a look you like.
 Don’t be worried about the super/strike parts dampening your fun either.
 Those parts won’t reduce your range of motion at all.

 You know this is a good toy when even the worst of the lot is hitting right at about the 40 mark.
 Under no circumstances should you buy the very first issue of the Focker VF-1S (in regular or super/strike variants).
-The other versions (early stand alone and super/strike variants, first issue Hikaru+GBP, and VT-1) you should only buy on super discount and know that you’re playing a QC lottery.
-Getting replacement parts is very hard.
-Max & Miria are very hard to come by… and transforming them once will cause big scratches in the paint.
+Consult my photo of the release list above (charm & collectability section) and know that any with red text should be avoided should only be purchased at a super discount and know that you’re playing a QC lottery.
+Getting replacement parts is very hard outside of Japan (and I bet it’s not fun in Japan either).
 The two-seaters have cult allure and are brilliantly executed, especially the VE-1 with its complex super parts.
 While the weathering versions are cool looking, I’d personally be afraid of handling them often and even more afraid I’d get one with a rainbow canopy that’s damaged.
 There were lots accessories made.
-Some were official, like the clear super part armors, exclusives only sold at conventions (like Miria’s baby pod only sold at Winter Wonderfest) and others were made by enthusiasts like the gun straps.
+Some were official, like the clear super part armors, exclusives only sold at conventions, and others were made by enthusiasts like the gun straps shown below.